 The scale and variety of gameplay systems weaved inside of Genesis Alpha One is quite an undertaking for an indie game.
 It hits some serious high notes with me.
 Upfront, it is a game designed almost entirely to my own personal tastes.
 It is a roguelike with a deep layer of strategy and both, crafting and resource gathering play a central role in the game.
-But at the same time, I feel like a lot of its potential is squandered over a couple of seriously head-scratching limitations.
+At the same time, I feel like a lot of its potential is squandered over a couple of seriously head-scratching limitations.
 Strap on your space suits and buckle up, were about to get lost in space.

 You play as the captain of a Genesis starship.
 Your mission is to find a planet capable of sustaining life and settling on it with a crew able to prep the planet for settlers from earth.
 To accomplish this, you will explore a procedurally generated star map, visit planets to gather resources, clone crewmates, and fight off alien infestations and hostile incursions.

 One of the most unique and intriguing aspects is how the first-person shooter gameplay and overhead shipbuilding coexists in the same game.
 At the start of your mission, you choose a corporation, crew, and artifacts that you begin the game with.

 You can unlock a large number of all three of those things by playing, making future runs start out differently.
 You begin in the shipbuilding interface and have to design your initial layout, complete with a greenhouse, tractor beam and crew quarters.